 - 1. District Adopted Budget Including Uniform Budget Summary (current and prior two years) - 2.
 District Financial Audit (current and prior two years) - 3.
 Salary Schedules or Policies (current and prior two years) - 4.
-Financial Data File for FY 2017-18 (current and prior two years: FY 2016-17 and FY 2015-16) - 5.
+Financial Data File (current and prior two years) - 5.
 Lister of Waivers Received by the School District (all reporting entities) - 6.
 Standardized Description and Rational for Each Automatic Waiver - 7.
 Federal Form 990, 990-EZ, or 990-PF and any associated schedules - 8.
 Plan for Distributing Additional Mill Levy Revenue or Statement of Intent to Distribute - 9.
 Other District Specific Financial Information - 10.
 Link to Financial Transparency Website View

-Financial data, which includes individual school site financial information, is required to be posted no later than March 1st.
+Financial data file, which includes individual school site financial information, is required to be posted no later than March 1st.